JPal-Programming/Rescued/README.md

-# Rescued
-An innovative take on an age-old problem.

 ## Inspiration

 Rescued is an innovative solution to the food supply crisis caused by the pandemic.
 According to the USDA's latest “Household Food Insecurity in the United States” report, more than 38 million people in the United States experienced hunger in 2020.
-In addition, the USDA estimates that food waste is estimated at between 30-40 percent of the total food supply.
+In addition, the USDA estimates that food waste is between 30-40 percent of the total food supply.
 My app helps bridge this gap between businesses that have excess food and people in need by giving stores the ability to donate their unsold food to the people who need it.

 During the pandemic, many families struggled to afford food due to rising local unemployment rates.
 After speaking with a local food shelter and talking to members of my community, I noticed that a startling number of people were experiencing the effects of food insecurity.
 At the same time, many small businesses saw a decline in customers and therefore an increase in food waste.
 Upon identifying this problem, I felt the need to create an app that would solve both food insecurity and food waste.